elegoose/PlataBot/README.md

 # PlataBot

  Discord bot that compares the prices of steam store prices.
 It currently only supports two countries, Chile and Argentina.
 This is mainly because Chile is the country where I live in and it blew my mind how different the steam store prices between two neighbouring countries can be.
 It was made to show this abysmal difference.
-This project was made around mid 2020 and was just uplodead now.
+This project was made around mid 2020 and was just uploaded now.
 Some code was updated to be able to work properly again, and when I have the time I will update it to recover the lost search feature that I talk about in the discussion.

  # Usage